kleros/v2-acp-jurors-admin/README.md

 **Admin dashboard for minting and revoking Kleros Argentina Consumer Protection Soulbound Tokens on Arbitrum One.**

-Built for the [Kleros](https://kleros.io) juror certification programme, this app lets contract owners issue non-transferable SBT credentials (Experience and Lawyer) to certified jurors and revoke them when needed.
+Built for the [Kleros v2 Argentina Consumer Protection](https://v2.kleros.builders/#/courts/32/purpose) juror certification programme, this app lets contract owners issue non-transferable SBT credentials (Experience and Lawyer) to certified jurors and revoke them when needed.

 ---